 The unfortunate truth is most behavioral health companies will be led down this garden path for years before they realize they have been spending hundreds of thousands of dollars on “experts” who have no expertise.
 Companies have seen large-scale failure due to agencies who are expert at manipulating data and obfuscating their lack of knowledge.
 You can recognize their presentations as they are filled with industry in-speak and finger pointing.

-The truth is if your traffic and calls are dropping consistently over four to six months, it’s time to cut the cord.
+The truth is if you hire a new agency and your traffic and calls are dropping consistently over the next few months, it’s time to cut the cord.
 If after a year the traffic is static and call quality is deteriorating you may have waited too long.
+Some of these agencies do serious damage to a website’s reputation with Google.

 Before you hire the next agency ask them on the spot: do they know the difference between bipolar and borderline?
 What do they believe are the stages of decision-making when someone develops an addiction?
 How does a consumer choose one treatment center over another?
 How does trauma play a role in how people choose treatment?
-If they were to develop three pieces of content that would garner interest from those in the behavioral health field, what would they be?
+If they were to develop three pieces of content that would garner interest from those seeking treatment for mental health or addiction issues, what would they be?
 If their answers make sense and are clear and precise, maybe they know what they are doing.
 If they avoid direct answers and start talking about how they ran a campaign for this company (non-behavioral health) or how their media buying will fix everything, keep looking.

 The problem with these agencies is they think all marketing is the same.
 The truth is: you cannot market something you do not understand.